 The Most Important Questions to Ask Potential Wedding Planners

-Because they'll be your point person every step of the way, you'll want to find a wedding planner who's not only organized and professional, but also makes you feel at ease and who you trust to have your best interests at heart.
+Because they'll be your point person every step of the way, you'll want to find a wedding planner who's not only organized and professional, but also makes you feel at ease, and whom you trust to have your best interests at heart.
 The initial interview should really be a conversation—a good consultant will have plenty of questions for you too, to figure out your wishes, needs, level of maintenance, budget and scope of imagination.
 Whomever you choose to go with, don't hire a consultant who you don't click with, doesn't want to listen, critiques and overruns your ideas, tries to convince you of what's best for you, has no references, or won't sign a written agreement.

 With that in mind, here are the key questions (and what you should listen for in their answers) when you're hiring a wedding planner.